Invoke Async Reactors

 Detokenization

-In order to use tokenized data within a reactor, the args
+In order to use tokenized data within a reactor, the args parameter may contain one or more detokenization expressions.

-When any detokenization expressions are detected, Basis Theory will attempt to detokenize and inject the raw token data into the args
+When any detokenization expressions are detected, Basis Theory will attempt to detokenize and inject the raw token data into the args forwarded to the Reactor function.

-may contain a mixture of detokenization expressions and raw plaintext data.
+Reactor request args may contain a mixture of detokenization expressions and raw plaintext data.

 Tokens containing complex data may be detokenized into a Reactor request, including Bank and Card token types.

-When tokens with complex data are detokenized, the entire JSON data payload will be included within the args
+When tokens with complex data are detokenized, the entire JSON data payload will be included within the args.

 For an example, see Use Complex Tokens.